 - Egg yolks – as with any fruit curd, the colour of your egg yolks will affect the colour of the curd.
 I always use free range eggs, which have a more orange hue than their cage counterparts.

 - The colour of the oranges – Blood oranges are known for having a distinctive red hue but sometimes, they will just be very dark orange.
-This curd can range anywhere from the colour of orange rind to a peach colour depending on how much red is in the oranges.
-Oranges with a darker colour on the outside, most often are darker on the inside as well.
+If making blood orange curd the colour can range anywhere from the colour of orange rind to a peach colour depending on how much red is in the oranges.
+Blood oranges with a darker colour on the outside, most often are darker on the inside as well.

 Troubleshooting orange/lemon curd

-While researching and testing for this recipe, I came across comments like – My curd is too runny.
-My curd is not thickening.
-Why is my curd grainy?
+While researching and testing for this recipe, I came across comments like “my curd is too runny”, “my curd is not thickening” and, “why is my curd grainy?”
 So, I decided to make a little troubleshooting guide.

 - Curd too runny – you may have added too much liquid, although if you stick to the ratios in this recipe, that won’t be a problem.
-In that case, it may be that you have not cooked the curd quite long enough.
+In that case, it is likely that you have not cooked the curd quite long enough.
 The fix?
 You can actually put it back on the stove and cook it a little longer until it coats the back of a spoon and you can draw a line through it that doesn’t run.
+Or use a candy thermometer to make sure it reaches 75C/167F.

 - Curd is not thickening – remembering that curd is not meant to be thick like a set custard, it may be that it wasn’t cooked long enough (see above).
 If you still want it thicker, try adding in another egg yolk (making sure to cook it through as per the instructions).